bogdanWK/dockunit/README.md

 It was not just useless, but could cause data loss if there are some errors or container was stopped while the process was running.
 Also could be very slow...
 - Default shell is not /bin/bash, but /bin/sh
-- The shell can be specified in the `Dockunit.json`
+- The shell can be specified in the `Lucyunit.json`
 - Color output of Docker container (very useful e.g. with Mocha)

 ## Purpose

+**Note:** This will be purposed towoards wordpress development cycle, a lot of things will be opiononated on that.

 We all want to test our applications on as many relevant platforms as possible.
 Sometimes this is easy.
 Sometimes it's not.
-Dockunit let's you define a set of Docker containers to run your tests against.
+Lucyunit let's you define a set of Docker containers to run your tests against.
 You can run your test framework of choice in your language of choice on any type of environment.
 In the past many developers, myself included, have relied on Travis CI to run tests in environments that aren't setup locally (i.e. PHP 5.2).
-With Dockunit you don't need to do this anymore.
+With Lucyunit you don't need to do this anymore.

 ## Requirements